Contents

 Why use the File Tile?

 Authors often use the File Tile to add files that help to present their work (powerpoint, video or PDF) or documents that give background material on their work (report, survey, guidelines, case study, handbook).
-The tile titled Presentation in this example ePoster is a File Tile.
+The tile titled Presentation in this example stack is a File Tile.

 What file types can be added?